Ginger Bee's Knees

 • Lemon juice.
 Fresh-squeezed is a must.

 • Lemon peel.
-Also for garnish.
+Optional, for garnish.
 You'll be juicing a lemon for this cocktail anyways, so shave off a few pieces of the peel before you cut it and juice it.
-You can use a peeler for flat, wide strips or a channel knife for long, thin strands as I've shown in these photos.
+You can use a peeler for flat, wide strips or use a channel knife for long, thin strands as I've shown in these photos.

 Closing Thoughts